matusnovak/SM2OBJ/README.md

 ## Please comment

 If bug occurs or you have problems please report the issue.
-Use github's issue tracker.
+Use github issue tracker.
 If you have questions or suggestions please feel free to contact me at GitHub or at at my email address.

 ## Copyright and license